leonardomaes/cub3d/README.md

 This project was developed in collaboration with [Ricardo Mendes](https://github.com/rda-cunh) as part of the 42 Porto curriculum.

-## 🎓 Academic Integrity

-This is an educational project.
-Please respect 42 School's academic policies and do not copy this code if you are currently a student working on the same project.

-## 📝 License

-This project is part of the 42 School curriculum and follows their academic policies.

 ---

 **42 Porto** | [Leonardo Maes](https://linkedin.com/in/leonardo-maes)